A Master of Arts in Global Studies

 Graduates of the Erasmus Mundus Master in “Global Studies – A European Perspective” receive a Master of Arts in Global Studies: Either as a double degree (in case the mobility track includes Ghent and/or Roskilde and/or the London School of Economics) or as a joint degree (for all other mobility tracks).

 All graduates receive a Joint Transcript of Records and a Joint Diploma Supplement, in accordance with the model developed by the European Commission, the Council of Europe, and the United Nations Educational, Scientific and Cultural Organization – European Centre for Higher Education (CEPES).
-These documents are prepared and issued by Leipzig University as the coordinating university.
+As the coordinating university, Leipzig University prepares and issues these documents.
 The Joint Transcript of Records contains information on all courses studied at all partner universities and records the grades and credits obtained.
 Credits from study mobility tracks at the non-European partner universities are fully integrated.

 The Joint Diploma Supplement contains information on the holder of the degree, the length and level of the degree, the placement within the national qualifications framework, the access requirements, the study programme and obtained results, the student’s learning outcomes, the description of the grading system, as well as additional information on mobility tracks and other matters.
 Furthermore, it contains descriptions of the national higher education systems of the partner universities, which are provided by the national higher education agencies.
 These documents describe the joint character of the study programme and the degree as well as the affiliation to the Erasmus Mundus programme.